Harshu403/sql-data-analytics-project/README.md

 ---

-## 🛡️ License
-This project is licensed under the MIT License.
-You are free to use, modify, and share it with proper attribution.
----

 ## 🌟 About Me
 Hi!
 I'm Harshini, a Data Analyst with passion for data analytics.
 I enjoy working on data-driven projects that transform raw data into meaningful insights and support business decision-making.